 How to Clean Your House to Sell

-When you are ready your house, the first thing to do is a deep cleaning.
+When you are ready for your house to be on the market, the first thing to do is deep cleaning.
 Either hire someone or plan to use your elbow grease.

 - Scrub baseboards

 - Clean all surfaces on ceiling fans and the fixture itself.
-If there is a light, remove the glass bowl and clean.
+If there is a light, remove the glass bowl and clean it.
 Wipe off light bulbs.

 - Check all light switches